 Pupil Premium Strategy Statement is published on the school website annually in the Autumn Term and reviewed with Governors.
-Local Authority Network meeting last attended on 15 November 2023.
-Link Governor Monitoring visit 22 November 2022.
+Local Authority Network meeting last attended on 13 November 2024.
+Link Governor Monitoring visit 14 October 2024.
 Report available.

 Equality Objective updated in February 2023.
-Link Governor Monitoring visit 16 November 2023.
-Report available.
+Link Governor Monitoring visit 11 December 2024.
+Report will be available.

-The Appleby centre now offers supportive transition programmes to ensure older pupils are prepared for their next steps in learning, education or employment.
+The Appleby centre offers supportive transition programmes to ensure older pupils are prepared for their next steps in learning, education or employment.
 Options for further education and employment are carefully considered and well-focussed discussions take place through individual careers interviews conducted by a member of the Northumberland Careers Guidance Team with students and with communication to parents and carers.
-Strong links with other providers and agencies in relation to continued learning and employment opportunities are made and built upon with an HLTA who has a specific role as a work experience and transitions coordinator.
-Careers Education, Information Advice and Guidance (CEIAG) Progression Model highlights enabling character traits and transition pathways.
+Strong links with other providers and agencies in relation to continued learning and employment opportunities are made and built upon with a highly experienced HLTA who has a specific role as a work experience and transitions coordinator.

 - PLIM Targets linked to EHCPs reflect holistic development - Capable, enabling environments that meet the needs of all pupils to personally succeed against individual targets - Graduated Response to mental health and wellbeing (website).
 Reviewed on a termly basis by School-based Mental Health Lead.
 Recently evaluated against provision at Appleby centre. - Mental Health policy in place to support pupil wellbeing.
-Staff wellbeing policy also in place. - Training Day on 17 March 2023 focused on the morning on staff wellbeing and team connection through a choice of activities - Annual Enrichment Programme for pupils identifies a range of activities inc. specialist days, focussed deep learning weeks/events.
-Co-curricular activities weekly, weekly after school clubs, daily lunch club, residential visits, use of community facilities - Strong pastoral support throughout school - Staff CPD is reflective of the personal development needs of pupils in school e.g. SEND pedagogy, Autism-aware strategies, communication and early literacy - Pupil Premium Strategy Statement 2022-2023 directs opportunities for most disadvantaged pupils (website) - Develop individual talents through creative arts activities.
-Students progressing to FE College to study drama and Music Technology.
-GCSE Art offered. - Equalities Objective focuses on diversity, equality and inclusion and representation through the curriculum. - PE and Sport Premium Strategy (website) Evidenced with the impact of the PE and Sport Premium 2023-2024. - SEND framework for PSHEE and RSHE.
+Staff wellbeing policy also in place. - Training Day on 6 January 2025 focused on staff wellbeing and team connection through a Be You seminar delivered by Emma Hollywell and Helen Tamworth and also a choice of activities.
+This is an annual focused event for staff. - Pupil Passports identify a range of activities which pupils participate in during co-curricular activities weekly, weekly after school clubs, daily lunch club, residential visits, use of community facilities and events - Strong pastoral support throughout school - Staff CPD is reflective of the personal development needs of pupils in school e.g. SEND pedagogy, Autism-aware strategies, trauma-informed practice, communication and early literacy - Pupil Premium Strategy Statement, added to the website in December each year, directs opportunities for most disadvantaged pupils - Development of individual talents through creative and performing arts activities.
+Students progressing to FE College to study Drama and Music Technology.
+GCSE Art offered.
+Links with Music Partnership North and Nordoff Robbins Music Therapists enhances provision - Equalities Objective focuses on diversity, equality and inclusion and representation through the curriculum. - PE and Sport Premium Strategy (website) Evidenced with the impact of the PE and Sport Premium 2023-2024.
+2004-2005 is on the school website along with past strategy statements since 2020 - SEND framework for PSHEE and RSHE.
 Pupil progress tracked and monitored for support.
 High quality education within RSHE tailored to personal need of complex pupils in school.
-Collaborative planning between teachers, OT, SALT ensures integrated therapeutic education. - Active citizenship/school values and character education demonstrated - Excellent relationships with FE providers in order to provide transition, sometimes lengthy, to appropriate onward destinations - Robust CEIAG programme and website compliant - School trainee CEIAG Officer - Local Authority Careers interviews ensure impartial advice and guidance for all students from Y9+ - Student voice and agency advance understanding of student-centred approaches to learning - Pupil/parent feedback - SIP monitoring visits.
-Report available. - Food and Nutrition Specialist working party.
-Minutes available - Use of Northumberland Joint Strategic Needs Assessment SEND 0-25 age group to work with health and social care colleagues around EHCP's
+Collaborative planning between teachers, OT, SaLT ensures integrated therapeutic education. - Active citizenship/school values and character education demonstrated - Excellent relationships with FE providers in order to provide transition, sometimes lengthy, to appropriate onward destinations - Robust CEIAG programme and website compliant - School trainee CEIAG Officer - Local Authority Careers interviews ensure impartial advice and guidance for all students from Y9+ - Student voice and agency advance understanding of student-centred approaches to learning - Pupil/parent/carer feedback - SIP monitoring visits.
+Report available. - Food and Nutrition Specialist working party 2023-2024.
+Minutes available - Use of Northumberland Joint Strategic Needs Assessment SEND 0-25 age group to work with health and social care colleagues around EHCP's -

-Whole School Target 2023-2024 Personal Development

-Equality of opportunity between children is prioritised, equality is advanced and no child is adversely impacted by a protected characteristic
+Whole School Target 2023-2024Personal DevelopmentEquality of opportunity between children is prioritised, equality is advanced, and no child is adversely impacted by a protected characteristic